moechofe/lowresrmx/asset.dev/manual.md

 <!--FIXME: spell checked END -->

+### TODO: sound

+### CPU & cycles

+LowResRMX simulate a fantasy console with limitation, on of them is about the number of instruction the CPU can execute before the next frame MUST be drawn and presented to the player.

+This is obtained by a set of different rules applied to an internal CPU cycle counter.
+When the maximum is reached, the next frame is drawn no matter what.
+This can have the following effect:

+1. the execution of the main program is halted and will continu after the frame is drawn.
+The program will run slower.

+2. if the maximum cycles is reach during a RASTER interrupt, the next line is not drawn.

 ## Program Language

 The programming language follow the path of the original Lowres NX.
 It's a BASIC type language and here's how to use it.